 The following update is based on the most recent advice provided by the respective State Governments of Queensland, Victoria and New South Wales.
 Every effort is made to ensure that McKenzie Aged Care Group is informing its staff, residents and their families of the latest COVID-19 restrictions.

-Visitors, staff or volunteers at a residential aged care facility should not be anyone who:
+Visitors, staff, students or volunteers at a residential aged care facility should not be anyone who:

 - is unwell